The Cathedral Refectory

 CROMWELL'S HAMMER (V)

-A hollow milk chocolate figure of a saint, filled with crushed meringue and blackberry coulis, all drizzled with double cream, and accompanied by a small glass of "Bishop's Peculiar" porter.
+A hollow milk chocolate figure of Saint Ennodius, filled with crushed meringue and redcurrant coulis, drizzled with double cream, and accompanied by a small glass of "Bishop's Peculiar" porter.
+Served with a small wooden hammer to break open the image.

 *